NexMirror/Kallithea/docs/usage/performance.rst

 1. Increase cache

     Tweak beaker cache settings in the ini file.
-That actual effect of that is questionable.
+The actual effect of that is questionable.

 2. Switch from sqlite to postgres or mysql